 The objective of this step is to highlight potential frictions during the implementation of corporate cards.

-Based on this design, determine the relevant indicators to measure and monitor the success of the program.
-The best KPIs are measurable and objective, but some elements will require a qualitative approach (e.g. assessing the quality of training received by employees).
+Based on this design, you can determine the relevant indicators to measure and monitor the success of the program.
+The best KPIs are measurable and objective, though some elements will require a qualitative approach (e.g. assessing the quality of training received by employees).

-You are now ready to put together your RFP to choose the provider to award your corporate card contract.
+At this stage, you should be ready to put together your RFP and choose the provider to award your corporate card contract to.

 In your RFP, you can define:

-Namely: it is not enough to choose a corporate card provider, as you also need to make sure that your application meets the eligibility requirements of that provider.
+It's not enough to simply choose a corporate card provider, as you also need to make sure that your application meets the eligibility requirements of that provider.

-The eligibility conditions for most of them correspond to a minimum travel budget or a minimum number of cards.
+The eligibility conditions for most of them correspond to a minimum travel budget or number of cards.

-- Evaluation of your solvency,e. your reputation in terms of credit.
+- Evaluation of your solvency, i.e. your reputation in terms of credit.

 - Audit of company finances

 The First Steps With Your Corporate Card Provider